 Britt is known for her deep attention to detail and ability to distil complex legal and factual issues for clients and fact-finders alike.
 She focuses on helping her clients solve their disputes while keeping their overall business objectives in mind.

-As a pro bono lawyer, Britt has represented individuals in immigration matters and served as the first-chair attorney in a civil trial.
+As a pro bono lawyer, Britt has represented individuals in immigration matters.
+Britt is also a member of Bracewell’s Diversity and Inclusion Committee.

 Publications and Speeches